raypigott/Identity/README.md

 Please note that the tests wipe the tables they have run against after a test has completed.

 ####Database Set Up
-If using Visual Studio:
+If using Visual Studio, create a database and use schema compare from the database project to add the tables.
-Create a database and use schema compare from the database project to add the tables.
+Othewise you can run the scripts in the database project.

 ####Model Changes
 The boolean properties use an Is prefix